bbonzai/microcontrollers.intro/3-Sound/3d-speakers/code.md

-%
-% Susan G. Kleinmann
-% June 29, 2016

-The sketch from the [tone packet](../3c-tone/code.html) works for this circuit.
-Since this circuit is using a real speaker and not just a buzzer, the sound should be better (or at least louder).
+## Code to Produce Sound from a Speaker ##

+Even though speakers require a different circuit than buzzers, the code to produce a sound is the same in either case.
+Therefore, the sketch from the [tone packet](../3c-tone/code.html) works for this circuit.